CLFML/Face_Detector.Cpp/README.md

 - Plain C/C++ implementation with minimal dependencies (Tensorflow Lite + OpenCV)
 - Google MediaPipe models without the Mediapipe framework
-- Support for Coral Edge TPU
+- Support for Coral Edge TPU (not supported when using the ROS2 binding)
 - Runs on ARM as well (Tested on RPI 3,4 and 5)
+- ROS2 support

 ## API Features
 This library offers support for: